 Marlena M. Kelly spent over twenty years in the United States Marine Corp serving both active and reserve components.
 While on active duty, Ms. Kelly was a Military Police serving as a dispatcher, day-watch supervisor and NCOIC of police records on several bases.
 As a reservist, she served as the NCOIC of legal administration.
 She was later assigned by the Secretary of the Navy to be the director of the Drug Education for Youth on Kaneohe Bay, Hawaii.

-Ms. Kelly is well-versed in the judicial as well as the psychological aspects of our justice and treatment system.
-She is a graduate of Phoenix University with an undergraduate Bachelor degree in Criminal Justice and a graduate Master’s degree in Clinical Psychology and Ph.D. in Clinical Psychology.
+Dr. Kelly is well-versed in the judicial as well as the psychological aspects of our justice and treatment system.
+She is a graduate of Phoenix and Walden University with an undergraduate Bachelor degree in Criminal Justice and a graduate Master’s degree in Clinical Psychology and Ph.D. in Clinical Psychology.

 Dr. Kelly worked for over three years as a Bexar County Veterans Service Officer, where she assisted veterans and their dependents in filing various types of claims with the Veterans Administration.
 In addition, she worked as a liaison for the Veterans Treatment Court.